 Forms of organisation

-The entry in the Study Guide contrasts ‘public sector, private sector, charitable status and non-governmental (NGO and quasi-NGOs) forms of organisation’.
+The SBL syllabus contrasts ‘public sector, private sector, charitable status and non-governmental (NGO and quasi-NGOs) forms of organisation’.
 The term ‘third sector' is sometimes used to refer to charitable and non-governmental organisations.
 The public and private sector are the first and second sectors, though the order of these – which is the first and which is the second – varies with who is writing.
 The third sector comprises organisations that do not exist primarily to make a profit nor to deliver a service on behalf of the state.
 Rather, they exist primarily to provide a set of benefits that cannot easily be provided by either profit-making businesses or the public sector.

 Organisations delivering international medical aid are a good example of non-governmental organisations (NGOs).
 Well-known NGOs such as Medicins sans Frontiers (‘doctors without borders’ in English) are large and well-structured organisations, delivering important medical aid in war zones and the like.
 Although supported by businesses and governments in their aims and activities, such NGOs are often mainly privately funded (eg by benevolent individuals) and do not operate under either a conventional business or public sector structure.